 This report uses the UTC/GMT (00:00) time zone to calculate session metrics daily.

 The Metric report is available as a CSV download only.
-Only managers can download the Metric report.
+Only managers can create and download the Metric report.

 iPhone and iPad users should have Microsoft Excel installed on their device to view the report properly.

 - Log into the Scheduler as a manager, select Reports and Institution reports.

 - Select Metric report.

 - Choose the Date range for the report.
 The date range can't be longer than 6 months and uses the UTC/GMT (00:00) time zone.

 - After the report is created, select Download Report.